Khemar1/khemar1.github.io/README.md

+\pagebreak

 ### **4.4 System Diagram**

-The diagram below illustrates how all of the components on the AutoVehicle are interconnected.
+Figure 3 illustrates how all of the components on the AutoVehicle are interconnected.
 The raspberry pi is the central hub for all the devices to communicate within the structure.

 ![](images/systemd.png)